 Try Everything At least Once

 You should never discard a type of workout until you’ve tried it, the thought and idea of somethings is often much more daunting than the sport its self.
 When I lived in LA, my friend told me she taught a class called Barre, I’d never heard of it so she explained it to me.
 Immediately I thought that sounds rubbish.
 She persuaded me to go along to a class and I was so glad I did.
-I absolutely loved it.
-I went every morning after that and saw results very quickly.
-I found it was a great way to clear my mind and set my strong intentions for the day.
-I now have the DVD’s and equipment and do it at home, its not the same atmosphere as what is it in a class of course but I still enjoy it.
-I’d love the classes to be available in the UK – Maybe we should open up some Fit Girl Studios with lots of Barre classes? haha!
+I absolutely loved it and went every morning after that and saw results very quickly.
+Not only did I find it was a great way to sweat but also clear my mind & set my strong intentions for the day.

 Let me know on twitter what your method of fit is and how you make it fit for you!!